 All women who are members of Saint Michael and All Angels are members of the Women of Saint Michael (WOSM).
 The WOSM meet the third Wednesday of the month (September, October, November, and January) for a meal, a devotional and speaker.
 Special programs are offered for Advent and Lent, and there are various service and social opportunities throughout the year.
-Please watch for event information in the Archangel or Sunday News, see the online WOSM newsletter, or contact WOSM President Tricia Stewart for more information.
+Please watch for event information in the Archangel or Sunday News, see the online WOSM newsletter, or contact WOSM President Christine Paddock for more information.

 The St. Michael’s Woman’s Exchange, a gift shop in Highland Park Village, is the outreach fundraising project of the Women of Saint Michael.
 Please visit our beautiful new location in the Highland Park Village.

 CLICK HERE to see the officers for 2018-2019

 Recipients for 2018 grants have been announced!
 More details will be available soon about the 2019 program.
 WOSM grant funds are available for non-profit agencies serving the critical needs of residents primarily in the Dallas area.
 Generated funds are distributed principally through sales activity of the St. Michael’s Woman’s Exchange as well as from proceeds of annual Parish events hosted by WOSM.